 A final option would be to try some testing.
 Proving to writers that SEO-friendly headlines get more traffic/readers might convince them to give up the wordplay.
 On the other hand if your audience responds better to clever, you can keep on keepin’ on.

-How do you handle your headlines?
+How do you handle your headline writing?
 Is SEO the only consideration, or does humor sometimes win out?

 *Since when do copy editors write the headlines?

 More Web Marketing Highlights

 Tom Critchlow's Guide to Innovative Content Types is a great source of ideas if you're looking for ways to build links and drive traffic that go beyond the simple blog post, including Q&A's, interactive infographics, video, photojournalism and more.

 Amen to BloggingBookshelf's list of blog posts we all see "way, waaay, waaaaay too often."
 Death to shallow analogies!
 (Unless they're so bad they're good...)

 Shed a tear, RSS fans: Twitter and Facebook are both taking steps to prevent RSS subscriptions of their content.